usepolvo/.github/profile/README.md

 ## The Name

 "Polvo" means octopus in Portuguese.
 Like an octopus with multiple tentacles reaching out to different services, Polvo helps you integrate with multiple APIs.
-But unlike v1's over-engineered "Brain/Tentacles" architecture, v2 keeps it simple.

 ## License